taoufikayoub/BlindSupportApp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `taoufikayoub`, `BlindSupportApp`, `ayoub107p5`, `taoufik-ayoub`, `ensam-casa.ma`, `taoufik.ayoub`, `Blind Support Project`, `A project that helps blind people in their daily life using machine learning, mobile app and ESP32-CAM glasses`
+A Product that helps blind people in their daily life using machine learning, mobile app and ESP32-CAM glasses

 <p align="right">(<a href="#top">back to top</a>)</p>